Money was never coded into the web.

-There’s no public ledger, no blockchain, no middlemen, no duct taped parts.
+There’s no public ledger, no blockchain, no middlemen, and no duct-taped parts.
 This mean’s your cash and your transactions are truly anonymous and private just like in the real world with real cash and you can spend or accept them easily without a half dozen apps and processors because they are attached to the network at the foundation level!

 Not even Bitcoin does this!

 Safecoin because it is being coded in from the beginning will be true digital cash.
-Wherever you go, whatever your doing, Safecoin is there with you, like cash in your wallet.
+Wherever you go, whatever you're doing, Safecoin is there with you, like cash in your wallet.